hgzech/mobile_aat_setup/README.md

 ```

 ### Download Android Studio and open the created app folder
+1) Download Android Studio Iguana from here: https://developer.android.com/studio/archive
+2) Activate developer options on your Android device, switch on USB debugging, and plug it into your computer.
+3) Open the mobileaat folder that the mobile_aat_setup script created in Android studio

-You should now be able to run the app on your device.
+4) Hit the play button in Android studio to run the app on your device.